Skimmeroni/Appunti/AI4ST/FoundationsQC/Qubits/Manipulations.typ

 #import "../FoundationsQC_definitions.typ": *

-Manipulating the state of a qubit is performed through a *quantum transformation*.
+The manipulation of the state of an arbitrary-sized qubit system is done through *quantum transformations*.
 A quantum transformation is simply an operator that, when applied to a valid quantum state, results in a new quantum state that is still valid.

-In order for this requirement to be respected, before introducing some examples of quantm transformations, it is necessary to clearly state what constraint a quantum transformation must abide to:
+In order for this requirement to be followed, before introducing some examples of quantum transformations, it is necessary to clearly state what constraint a quantum transformation must abide to:

 + The Hilbert space of the possible qubit states should be the same before and after applying a transformation.
 A quantum transformation